BuildOnViction/infrastructure/README.md

 ./undeploy
 ```

 It will prompt you for volumes pruning.
-It's handy for deleting all the persistent volumes created for localnet but be aware that it can also delete unrelated volumes
+It's handy for deleting all the persistent volumes created for devnet but be aware that it can also delete unrelated volumes